 template.
 This can simplify the creation of firewall rules.

 After you create a managed instance group, the new instances start in the group as soon as the system can provision them.
 This process can take a significant amount of time depending on the number of instances in the group.
 Verify the status of instances in your managed instance group.

 Instance templates define the machine type, image, zone, and other instance properties for the instances in a managed instance group.
-Each managed instance group has a single instance template that it uses to create or update the instances that are part of the group.
-You can create an instance template once and reuse it for multiple API requests, groups, and configurations.
+A managed instance group uses an instance template to create or update the instances that are part of the group.
+You can create an instance template once and can reuse it for multiple groups and configuration.